-We provide very limited perquisites and other benefits to our Named Executive Officers aside from participation in benefit plans that are broadly applicable to our full-time employees.
-Any perquisites that are received by Named Executive Officers are reflected in the Summary Compensation Table on pages 31 and 32 of this proxy statement under the "All Other Compensation" column and related footnote.
+We provide very limited perquisites and other benefits to our Named Executive Officers aside from participation in benefit plans that are broadly applicable to our employees.
+Any perquisites that are received by Named Executive Officers are reflected in the Summary Compensation Table on pages 29 and 30 of this proxy statement under the "All Other Compensation" column and related footnote.
 In particular:

-- Named Executive Officers do not have use of a Company vehicle; - Named Executive Officers may not schedule the Company aircraft for personal travel; - We do not have a defined benefit pension plan or SERP; and - With the exception of certain financial planning services made available, at the Company's expense, to the Named Executive Officers, we do not provide a number of perquisites that are provided by other companies, such as club memberships or drivers.
+- Named Executive Officers do not have use of a Company vehicle; - Named Executive Officers may not schedule the Company aircraft for personal travel; - We do not have a defined benefit pension plan or SERP; and - With the exception of certain limited payments that were provided for Ms. Cochran in partial reimbursement for legal fees incurred in negotiating her employment agreement, we do not provide a number of perquisites that are provided by other companies, such as club memberships or drivers.